 With Bedruthan Steps out, another location was needed.
 Watergate Bay was equally spectacular and much easier to reach.
 This then would be the setting for the scene where I discover Angela and Bridget in the nude.

 A somewhat shaky sign reading “Terwyn Sun Club” was stuck in the sand; Bridget and Angela ensconced behind a windbreak, me in a Bikini.
-I walk round the rocks and find two naked women.
+I walk around the rocks and find two naked women.
 Shock, horror and embarrassment!
 We made the dialogue up as we went along, Roy was not shooting sound, except as a guide track.
 Although they are nudists, I find them friendly.
 I climb the nearest chunk of rock and wave to my two friends to come over.
 The weather was not good that day.
 A brisk wind was blowing and it was overcast.

 We went through the motions, for it would have to be re-shot on a better day.
 Bridget standing in the surf was told to turn left and run up the beach.
 She turned right and ran straight into the sea.
 Roy, by now had also had enough, “Oh, let her go” he said wearily, “She doesn’t know her left from her right”.